vitorecomp/kong-api-client/README.md

 The version of the kong api, is 1.1.x decribed on <https://docs.konghq.com/1.1.x/getting-started/introduction>

-Is possible to find examples on the examples folder, and the complete reference guide to this lib on the documentation folder.
+Is possible to find examples on the examples folder and a complete reference guide on the documentation folder.

 ## How connect to the kong instance